Document Tree

 If the scenario cannot be represented within a single pipeline, additional pipelines can be created in the <PROJECT_NAME>-cd repository.

-For each separately created pipeline file, a corresponding pipeline needs to be set up in the Azure DevOps project.
+For each separately created pipeline file, a corresponding pipeline must be set up in the Azure DevOps project.

 Example: